The UNHCR Refugee Quota

 For you to be eligible, UNHCR and Immigration New Zealand must both recognise you as a refugee.
 You will have to come within the New Zealand government’s regional and global priorities, although there are exceptions for emergencies and family reunification.
-You must also be otherwise admissible under New Zealand law – for example, you may be excluded if you have a criminal record or are thought to be a security threat (see the chapter: “Immigration” in the section “Accessing the immigration system: Who can apply for a visa and who can’t”).
+You must also be otherwise admissible under New Zealand law – for example, you may be excluded if you have a criminal record or are thought to be a security threat (see: “Accessing the immigration system: Who can apply for a visa and who can’t”).

-Immigration New Zealand will decide according to its established policies and guidelines.
+Immigration New Zealand will decide whether you qualify for the quota scheme according to its established policies and guidelines.
 In some cases, they will consult with other government agencies, such as the Ministry of Health.
-Immigration NZ’s practice is that a decision as to whether the person is eligible requires agreement between two Immigration Officers.
-It takes roughly six to eight weeks for Immigration NZ to process the submission and make a decision.
+Immigration New Zealand’s practice is that a decision as to whether the person is eligible requires agreement between two Immigration Officers.
+It takes roughly six to eight weeks for Immigration New Zealand to process the submission and make a decision.

 Can I appeal Immigration NZ’s decision?